 In today’s rapid technological change era, businesses need to innovate constantly to stay relevant and competitive.
 With radical innovations, businesses can leverage their existing infrastructure, assets, and core competencies to create products, services, and business models that change them for the better.

 The accelerated pace of Artificial Intelligence developments has forced business leaders to look for ways to implement AI in their businesses.
 According to Global News Wire, AI is rapidly and radically changing how businesses operate, and the market demand for AI technologies is set to reach over two hundred billion by 2026.

-Various startups and well-established companies are developing brilliant innovations to improve their products and take over their industries.
+Various startups and well-established companies are developing brilliant innovations with AI software to improve their products and take over their industries.
 If some of these innovations go mainstream, then most of the traditional operations will become outdated.

 Artificial Intelligence and Natural Language Processing